sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 - `.obsidian.desktop` (config for all laptops and PCs)
 - `.obsidian.mobile` (config for my IPhone)

 The naming is of course is up to you.
-You could also make folders for different OSs.
-E.g.: `.obsidian.linux`, `.obsidian.mac`
+You could also make folders for different OSs, e.g.: `.obsidian.linux`, `.obsidian.mac`.

 ## Switching The Config Folders

 Under settings `⚙️ > About > Override config folder` you can now define which folder to use.
 If you're on a laptop or PC right now, use `.obsidian.desktop`.
+Type that into the text box.

 ![Switching  the config folder](/blog/1a28afc702ef4442c69aedba219e1c0332b4fd4a7c836fbfa2673a86817b7b2a.png)

 Relaunch the app now.
 You now should be using the new config folder.
-Go back to the settings and see if the input field contains your new config folder.
+To check if you're using the new config folder go back to the settings and see if the input field contains your new config folder.

+The cool thing is: The config folder that you now specified is cheked into the git repository.
+This ensures that all configurations get backed up for this device.
+This also happens with any `.obsidian.*` folder for other devices.
+Just the default `.obsidian` folder will be ignored.

 ## Adding A New Device

-If you want to add a device to use obsidian you just need to clone your repository and repeat the steps that I described above.
+If you want to add a device to use obsidian you just need to clone your repository to that device and repeat the steps that I described above.

 ## Migrating existing .obsidian config folders

+If you already have a configured Obsidian instance you can just copy the `.obsidian` folder and rename it to your liking.
+After that you just change the config folder in the settings.

 ## Conclusion

+There you have it.
+An easy way to manage you Obsidian.md vault on multiple devices using just one Github repository.